Sophie of France: Reign of Louis XVI

-In 1777, Sophie and her sister Adélaïde were both given the title of Duchess of Louvois by their nephew, the king, after having jointly acquired an estate of that name.
+In 1777, Sophie and her sister Adélaïde were both given the title of Duchess of Louvois by their nephew, the King, after having jointly acquired an estate of that name.

 The Mesdames did not get along well with the new Queen of France, Marie Antoinette.
-When the queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined the formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the queen's reforms, which gathered in the salon of the Mesdames.
-They entertained extensively at Bellevue, as well as at Versailles; their salon was reportedly regularly frequented by minister Maurepas, whom Adélaïde had elevated to power through Louis Joseph, Prince of Condé, and Louis François Joseph, Prince of Conti—both members of the anti-Austrian party.
+When the Queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined the formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the Queen's reforms, which gathered in the salon of the Mesdames.
+They entertained extensively at Bellevue, as well as at Versailles; their salon was reportedly regularly frequented by minister Jean Frédéric Phélypeaux, Count of Maurepas, whom Adélaïde had elevated to power through Louis Joseph, Prince of Condé, and Louis François Joseph, Prince of Conti—both members of the anti-Austrian party.
 Pierre Beaumarchais was also a frequent guest, who read aloud his satires of Austria and its power figures.
-The Austrian Ambassador, Count Florimond Claude de Mercy-Argenteau, reported that their salon was a center of intrigues against Marie Antoinette, where the Mesdames tolerated poems satirizing the queen.
+The Austrian Ambassador, Florimond Claude, Comte de Mercy-Argenteau, reported that their salon was a center of intrigues against Marie Antoinette, where the Mesdames tolerated poems satirizing the queen.

-The Mesdames gathered the extreme conservative Dévots party of nobility opposed to the philosophers, encyclopedists and economists.
+The Mesdames gathered the extreme conservative Dévots party of nobility opposed to the philosophes, encyclopedists and economists.